XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 Version 1.2.2: Independent nav.jsp file.

 Version 1.2.3: You can now try viewing the post.
 While voting and other features will come soon!

+Version 1.2.4: You can now vote for the posts.

+Version 1.2.5: You can now change the user settings and user picture

+Version 1.2.6: You can now change the judging settings at "config.json"